Found on July 29, Ready in 2020

 Sound & Music Design: Kathryn Parker

-Featuring: Eliane Morel (Elephant), Hayden Rodgers (Monkey) and Dannielle Jackson (Rima)
+Featuring: Eliane Morel (Elephant), Hayden Rodgers (Monkey) and Danielle Winsor (Rima)

-This development of Little Girl Lost has been made possible with the support of an Inner West Council Art and Culture Grant and the City of Sydney.
+This development of Little Girl Lost was made possible with the support of an Inner West Council Art and Culture Grant and the City of Sydney’s Matching Grant and Venue Support initiatives.
+Company of Rogues is an Artist and Producer Resident at Critical Stages Touring.
+Matriark Theatre are in-residence with the City of Sydney’s Live/Work program.

 Little Girl Lost is based on an original idea by Goldele Rayment with a creative team that included Jane Grimley, Robbi James, Peter Maple and Emily Turner.